 Book Your AppointmentIn-Office Treatment at Balance Foot & Ankle

-When conservative care isn’t enough, Dr. Tom Biernacki and the team at Balance Foot & Ankle offer advanced, same-day options — including Cortisone Injections for Foot Pain Michigan at our Howell and Bloomfield Hills clinics.
+When conservative care isn’t enough, Dr. Tom Biernacki and the team at Balance Foot & Ankle offer advanced, same-day options — including Cortisone Injections for Foot Pain Michigan at our Howell and Bloomfield Township clinics.

 Same-day appointments available.
 Call (810) 206-1402 or book online.